tungsten-w/.config/README.md

 - You: need some basic knowledge of linux and how to use the terminal ^^
 ## Keybindings (main)
 - Super + Enter → Terminal
-- Super + D → Rofi
+- Super + space → Ulauncher
 - Super + W → Wallpaper menu
 - Super + L → Lock screen
 ## Requirements